wp-plugins/updraftplus/readme.txt

 = My site was hacked, and I have no backups!
 I thought UpdraftPlus was working!
 Can I kill you? =

-No, there's no warranty or guarantee, etc. It's completely up to you to verify that UpdraftPlus is working correctly.
+No, there's no warranty or guarantee, etc. It's completely up to you to verify that UpdraftPlus is creating your backups correctly.
 If it doesn't then that's unfortunate, but this is a free plugin.

 = I am not running the most recent version of UpdraftPlus.
 Should I upgrade? =